approov/quickstart-flutter-graphql/README.md

 ```
 > **NOTE:** The Approov Flutter plugin will be located at `your-project/approov` folder

-Download the Android Approov SDK and add it to the Approov plugin:
+Download the Android Approov SDK and add it to the Approov HTTP Client plugin:

 ```text
 approov sdk -getLibrary approov/flutter-httpclient/approov_http_client/android/approov-sdk.aar